EutechCybernetic/lucy-pro-documentation/javascrip.md

 ### queryDataSource(datasource, arguments)
-Query the datasource named code/datasource in the current object's model's linked UI.
+Query the datasource named `datasource` in the current object's model's linked UI.
-Pass code/arguments as parameters to the data source.
+Pass `arguments` as parameters to the data source.

 #### Returns
 [result set](dt-results)

 ### executeAction(action, object arguments)
-Execute an action named code/action on the current object, passing code/arguments as parameters.
+Execute an action named `action` on the current object, passing `arguments` as parameters.

 #### Returns
 [dictionary](dictionaries)